KxSystems/nano/README.md

 ```

 Typical examples of the number of processes to test are 1, 2, 4, 8, 16, 32, 64, 128.
-The script will consume approximately 85% of available memory during the latter
-stages of the "run" phase, as lists are modified.
 If the server has 32GB of DRAM, or less, the results will be sub-optimal.

 ### multihost.sh